dpgaspar/Flask-AppBuilder/docs/views.rst

 Subclass SimpleFormView or PublicFormView to provide base processing for your customized form views.

-In principle you will only need this kind of view to present forms that are not Database Model based, because when they do, F.A.B. can automatically generate them and you can add or remove fields to it, as well as custom validators.
+Usually you will need this kind of view to present forms that are not Database Model based, because when they do, F.A.B. can automatically generate them and you can add or remove fields to it, as well as custom validators.
 For this you can use ModelView instead.

-To create a custom form view, first define your `WTForm <https://wtforms.readthedocs.org/en/latest/>`_ fields, but inherit them from F.A.B. *DynamicForm*.
+To create a custom form view, first define your `WTForm <https://wtforms.readthedocs.org/en/latest/>`_ fields and inherit them from F.A.B. *DynamicForm*.

 ::